yuxinpsu/FGD-VO/README.md

 ```

 ## 5. Evaluation
-Please refer to the [PWCLONet](https://github.com/IRMVLab/PWCLONet/tree/main) repository for more details about the evaluation metrics and how to run the evaluation toolbox.
+Please refer to the [PWCLONet](https://github.com/IRMVLab/PWCLONet/tree/main) repository for more details about doing the evaluation.
 Or you can go to [KITTI odometry evaluation toolbox](https://github.com/Huangying-Zhan/kitti-odom-eval) for more details.

 ## 6. Results and pre-trained models
 Here you find the results and the pre-trained models. <br>